KarthikPrabhu23/CKA-2025/README.md

 Perform the following tasks:
 1. Create a new Priority Class named `high-priority` for user workloads.
 The value of this Priority Class should be exactly one less than the highest existing user-defined Priority Class value.
 2. Patch the existing Deployment `busybox-logger` in the `priority` namespace to use the newly created `high-priority` Priority Class.
+3. Ensure that the `busybox-logger` deployment rolls out with the new PriorityClass.

 **Solution:**